npolley/CircumSpectrum/src/RADAR/xCheck/README.md

 The app supports two main analysis modes:

-- **Cohort (observational study) mode** – stratified analysis of flux fingerprints across clinical and/or gene-expression–defined subgroups within RADAR cohorts.
+- **Cohort (observational study) mode** – stratified analysis of iMAT fluxes across clinical and/or gene-expression–defined subgroups within predefined RADAR cohorts.
 - **Experimental mode** – analysis of intervention datasets (e.g. metformin assays) using flexible “outer” and “inner” comparison definitions.

 In both modes, the interface provides interactive plots, tables, and a textual report summarizing the stratification and statistics used.